 Jeffrey C. Kauffman is currently retired from the Illinois Bar.
 Mr. Kauffman was previously a labor and employment attorney with the Chicago office of Littler Mendelson P.C., where he represented management in all aspects of labor and employment law.
 He also was a member of the Illinois Bar Association, Section on Labor and Employment Law; the State Bar of Michigan, Labor and Employment Law Section; and the American Bar Association, Section of Labor and Employment Law and the Committee on Practice and Procedure under the NLRA.
 Mr. Kauffman received his B.A. summa cum laude from Albion College, where he was elected to Phi Beta Kappa, and his J.D. from the University of Michigan Law School.

-Steven R. Lifson is a Partner with Seyfarth Shaw LLP, in Chicago, and concentrates his practice on employee benefits and ERISA.
+Steven R. Lifson is a retired Partner with Seyfarth Shaw LLP, in Chicago, and concentrated his practice on employee benefits and ERISA.
 Mr. Lifson is a member of the ESOP Association; the National Center for Employee Ownership; and the American, Illinois, and Chicago Bar Associations.
 Mr. Lifson obtained his undergraduate degree with honors from Boston University.
-He received his J.D. from the University of Illinois College of Law, and he received his M.S. with honors from The John Marshall Law School.
+He received his J.D. from the University of Illinois College of Law and his M.S. with honors from the University of Illinois Chicago College of Law.

 Ryan H. Vann is a Partner with Baker McKenzie, in Chicago, where he concentrates his practice on labor and employment, representing clients in litigation, counseling, and complex corporate transactions.
 Mr. Vann has been named a Rising Star by Super Lawyers.
 He received his J.D. cum laude from Indian University School of Law and his B.S. from Indiana University.